 Founded in 2010, the Partnership for Policy Integrity (PFPI) uses science, legal action, and strategic communications to promote sound energy policy and to help citizens enact science-based policies that protect air, water, ecosystems, and the climate.
 Our current work focuses on biomass energy, and oil and gas extraction.

 Dr. Mary S. Booth, PhD.
 Director.
-Dr. Booth received her Bachelor’s and Masters degrees at the University of Massachusetts, and her doctoral degree in Ecology at Utah State University, focusing on biogeochemistry and plant ecophysiology.
-She completed postdoctoral fellowships at the Ecosystems Center at the Woods Hole Biological Laboratory and the Earth Institute at Columbia University, working in Alaska and Uganda.
-Her work in ecology incorporates approaches at several scales, from GIS-based watershed modeling down to soil microbial nutrient cycling.
+Dr. Booth received her Bachelor’s and Masters’ degrees at the University of Massachusetts, and her doctoral degree in Ecology at Utah State University, focusing on biogeochemistry and plant ecophysiology.
+She completed postdoctoral fellowships at the Ecosystems Center at the Woods Hole Biological Laboratory and the Earth Institute at Columbia University.
+She currently directs PFPI’s science and advocacy work on greenhouse gas, air pollutant, and forest impacts of biomass energy.